maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 image: "gp.png"
 comments: true
 ---
-In a loose sense Gaussian processes (GPs) can be thought of as a probabilistic yet non-parametric form of non-linear regression.
+In a loose sense Gaussian processes (GPs) can be thought of as a probabilistic yet non-parametric form of non-linear regression which sit within the Bayesian framework.
 In this article we give an in-depth introduction to the topic collating many of the excellent references on the topic.

 <!--more-->
 <hr class="with-margin">